forthy42/net2o/wiki/squid-chain.md

 A “distributed database” can be replicated or partitioned (or both).
 BlockChains as of now are replicated; that's the scaling problem mentioned in the bullshit bingo sheet above.
 They also need to be partitioned to gain all the benefits of modern distributed databases.
-Doing the partitioning off-chain is sidestepping the problem instead of solving it.
+Doing the partitioning/sharding off-chain is sidestepping the problem instead of solving it.
 (Note that the lightning network (LN) hints at possible solutions, without being one.
 The main problem of the LN is that it requires on-chain conflict resolution, and